txrnqt/QuestNavTxrnqt/README.md

 - Cycle through the rest of the tabs at the top of the window and apply all the fixes
 - At a minimum, the Android tab should show a green ✅ and report its status as "XR Ready for Android"

-### Step 8: Build the project using the OVR build tool
+### Step 8: Build the project

+#### Building the project using Unity's build tool

+- Navigate to `File > Build Profiles`
+- If this is your first time building, select `Android` from the list of available platforms on the left and click `Switch Platform`
+- **VERY IMPORTANT: Be sure to ✅ `Development Build`** Otherwise, the app will crash at launch!
+- Once Unity has finished recompiling assets, click `Build and Run`

+#### Building the project using OVR Build

 - The build tool is located in `Meta > OVR Build > OVR Build APK...`
 - **VERY IMPORTANT: Be sure to ✅ `Development Build?`** Otherwise, the app will crash at launch!